williamdemeo/utils/ubuntu_on_lenovo-X1Y3/README.md

 ## Fix Lenovo X1Y3 wake-from-suspend problem

+**WARNING:** The steps below bricked my machine.
+Do not follow these steps!!!
+(I'm leaving these steps posted here as a reminder, in case some other website suggests them, these steps can be fatal.
+Do not proceed!!!)

+**Do NOT do the following!!!**
+You have been warned.

-- Enable Thunderbolt 3 compatibility mode in the BIOS
+- (DO NOT) Enable Thunderbolt 3 compatibility mode in the BIOS

-- Disable internal card reader in BIOS (under security settings)
+- (DO NOT) Disable internal card reader in BIOS (under security settings)

-- Add kernel flag: acpi.ec_no_wakeup=1
+- (DO NOT) Add kernel flag: acpi.ec_no_wakeup=1

-  Do this by adding the following line to the file `/etc/default/grub`
+  (DO NOT) Do this by adding the following line to the file `/etc/default/grub`

         GRUB_CMDLINE_LUNUX="acpi.ec_no_wakeup=1"

-  And then run `sudo update-grub`
+  And then (DO NOT) run `sudo update-grub`

----

-## Install vscode-lean